zadid6pretam/TabSeq/README_FO.md

 # TabSeq Feature Ordering

-This module extracts and packages the feature ordering algorithm used in [TabSeq (ICPR 2024)]([https://pypi.org/project/TabSeq/](https://link.springer.com/chapter/10.1007/978-3-031-78128-5_27)) as a standalone utility, enabling integration into any tabular deep learning pipeline.
+This module extracts and packages the feature ordering algorithm used in TabSeq from ICPR 2024 as a standalone utility, enabling integration into any tabular deep learning pipeline.

 ## Key Features